 Caring for succulents while on vacation for succulents while on vacation can be as simple as asking a friend or family member to water them for you.
 Succulents don’t need a lot of water, so a quick watering once or twice a week should be enough to keep them happy.
 Just be sure to provide clear instructions on how often to water and how much water to give, as over-watering can be a common problem.
+If finding a friend you trust enough to care for your succulents while you’re away, keep reading for a bunch of recommendations and tips.

 Self-Watering Succulent Care System